thepurpleowl/codequeries-benchmark/README.md

 </p>

 More details on the curated dataset for this benchmark are available on [HuggingFace](https://huggingface.co/datasets/thepurpleowl/codequeries).
-The repo provides scripts to reproduce the results of NeurIPS dataset track [submission]().
+The repo provides scripts to reproduce the results presented in the paper on [CodeQueries]().

 ### Steps
 -----------